mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 To associate view models with views, the default naming convention (as of v2) is to replace folder "ViewModels" with "Views", and then change suffix from "ViewModel" to "Window" for desktop mode and "View" for mobile/navigation mode.
 Very often, Window simply contains the View.

 To specify your own convention, replace `ViewLocator.cs` with this, inheriting from [ViewLocatorBase](src/MvvmDialogs.Avalonia/ViewLocatorBase.cs).
-Alternatively, you can create your custom class that inherits both `IDataTemplate` (for Avalonia) and `IViewLocator` (for MvvmDialogs).
+You can also use the `StrongViewLocator` to avoid using reflection.
+Alternatively, you can create your custom class that inherits `IDataTemplate` (for Avalonia), `IViewLocator` and `IViewLocatorNavigation` (for MvvmDialogs).
 You can use `UseSinglePageNavigation` to know whether the app is running in desktop or navigation mode.

 ```c#
 using HanumanInstitute.MvvmDialogs.Avalonia;